Autism Insurance FAQs

 Q: Will small business be forced to drop their insurance plans if an autism insurance mandate is passed?

 A: Absolutely not!
-This is a scare tactic used by insurance lobbyist.
-There is no data from any of the 30 states that have passed autism insurance legislation to support this claim.
-We back up our facts with data, it is time insurance lobbyist do as well.
+This is a scare tactic used by insurance lobbyists.
+There is no data from any of the states that have passed autism insurance legislation to support this claim.

 Q: Will autism insurance coverage help Utah’s economy?

-A: Yes – in very exciting, sustainable ways.
-Autism insurance coverage will: bring new meaningful jobs to Utah; save the state, and tax payers, millions of dollars every year; and help those with autism become an asset to our community instead of a financial burden.
+A: Yes – in multiple ways.
+Autism insurance coverage will bring new meaningful jobs to Utah, save the state and taxpayers millions of dollars every year, and help those with autism become an asset to our community instead of a financial burden.

 Q: Why should autism treatment fall under medical benefits instead of under education?